Designing and Building a Homebuilt Linux Computer

 It will be automatically detected by Linux and will work properly when the machine is started up, with little or no human input.

-It won't work right out of the box, but it can be made to work with some effort, which may vary from making an entry in a configuration file (easy), to recompiling the kernel (not easy).
+It won't work right out of the box, but it can be made to work with some effort, which may vary from making an entry in a configuration file (easy), to in very rare cases, recompiling the kernel (not easy).

 It won't work and will never work, no matter what you do.